mwi-kali/Bank-Institution-Term-Deposit-Predictive-Model/README.md

 ## Conclusion
 The best model would be XGBoost.
 The AUC score for the case is 0.7927 this is closer to 1 than all the other AUC scores.
 The F1 Score is 0.2621.
 The accuracy is 0.8852.
 The precision is 0.6176.
 The recall is 0.1663.

+The next best model would be Logistic Regression.
+AUC score for the case is 0.7894.
+The mean Cross-Validation Accuracy is 0.8916.
+The F1 Score is 0.2632.
+The accuracy is 0.8844.
+The precision is 0.6028.
+The recall is 0.1683.

+The third best model would be Decision Trees.
+AUC score for the case is 0.7891.
+The mean Cross-Validation Accuracy is 0.8917.
+The F1 Score is 0.2609.
+The accuracy is 0.8844.
+The precision is 0.6043.
+The recall is 0.1663.